timonorawski/ArcheryGame/docs/guides/QUICK_START.md

 - Add debug prints in Lua: `print("spawning at", x, y)`

 **Input not working:**
-- Ensure `input_mapping` matches entity type names
+- Ensure `interactions.pointer` is defined on clickable entities
+- Check that `b.active: true` filter is set for click detection
 - Check collision detection logic (for Python games)
 - Verify event handling in `handle_input()`